dreadl0ck/zeus/README.md

 The **async** header field allows to run a command in the background.
 It will be detached with the UNIX *screen* command and you can attach to its output at any time using the **procs** builtin.

-This can be used to speed up builds with lots of targets that dont have dependencies between them, or to start multiple services in the background.
+This can be used to speed up builds with lots of targets that don't have dependencies between them, or to start multiple services in the background.

 The **procs** builtin can be used to list all running commands, to attach to them or to detach non-async commands in the background.